Human Services Department

 Providing Help to Make It Through Challenging Times

 Limited incomes and unexpected financial problems can make it difficult to provide a healthy, safe environment for individuals and their families.
-Our Economic Support division offers financial assistance programs to help financially troubled residents of Washington County to sustain or improve their quality of life.
+Our Economic Support division, through the Moraine Lakes Consortium, offers financial assistance programs to help financially troubled residents of Washington County sustain or improve their quality of life.
 Our experienced staff will work with you, guiding you through the process to ensure best results.

 Apply for BadgerCare Plus

 Help is available for low income families who need child care for employment.
-Families must meet financial guidelines to be eligible.
-The childcare provider must be a licensed group or family center or be a certified provider.
-Parents pay part of the cost of day care based on family size, the number of children in day care, the type of provider used and family gross income.
-Payments are made directly to the day care provider through a state payment system.
+Families must meet financial guidelines to be eligible and the child care provider must be licensed or certified.
+The Wisconsin Shares program pays part of the cost of day care based on family size, number of kids in care, type of provider and family gross income.
+Cooperation with the child support agency is a requirement of the program.

 To get an application or make an appointment call Client Registration at (262)335-4677.